photo by John Quilty, 2023

 SELECTED PERFORMANCES

-Brooklyn Botanic Gardens, 2020
+Brooklyn Botanic Gardens, with ensemble, 2020

 PRESS & RADIO